alfabjostron/PasskeyPier/README.md

 with a signature, and sends it back.
 The harbor's lighthouse checks every returning vessel.
 Is this the right origin?
 The challenge I actually issued?
 Bound to my relying-party identifier?
-Did the signature counter advance, or is
+Did the signature counter advance, or is this a cloned ship?
+Only when every check passes may the credential dock.

+passkeypier makes that choreography runnable and testable, with no browser or hardware key in sight.

+---

+## What sails in and out

+Implemented against the Go standard library only (`crypto/ed25519`, `crypto/rand`, `crypto/sha256`, `encoding/base64`, `encoding/json`,
+`encoding/binary`):

+- **Secure challenges** from `crypto/rand`, with the 16-byte spec minimum enforced and a 32-byte default.
+- **`base64url`** encode and decode without padding, with lenient decoding for hand-authored fixtures.
+- **Client data** for `webauthn.create` and `webauthn.get`: canonical JSON,
+  SHA-256 `clientDataHash`, strict decoding that rejects unknown fields.
+- **Authenticator data** in the exact wire layout `rpIdHash(32) then flags(1) then signCount(4, big-endian) then trailing`, with UP, UV, BE, BS, AT, and ED flags.
+- **Virtual authenticator** holding resident (discoverable) Ed25519 credentials, each with a signature counter and a configurable user-verification capability.
+- **Relying-party verification**: origin, ceremony type, challenge equality, RP ID hash, user-verification policy, user presence, the Ed25519 assertion signature, and signature-counter monotonicity.
+- **Scenario engine** covering positive and negative expectations across the registration, authentication, policy, and security categories.
+- **Reports** in JSON (schema `passkeypier/report/v1`) and human-readable text.

+The TypeScript lab in `web/` validates the JSON report against the schema before rendering, then shows a summary, per-category totals, and an expandable list of scenarios.
+It carries no runtime dependencies and makes no network access.